Inv1nc/inv1nc.github.io/_posts/2024-07-23-evm-puzzles.md

 To solve the return data of the called contract must be equal to zero.

-The contract return zero if any revert happen but wait if also revert the whole execution.
+The contract return zero if any revert happen but wait it also revert the whole execution.

 For that we need to just return the `REVERT`(FD) opcode.